Water management in the region

-Afriflora Sher is aware that water is crucial, especially in a country like Ethiopia.
-Therefore, a rose farm in this country has the challenge to work highly efficient with water.
-And to ensure it does not disadvantage the population.
-Because of the relatively “wet” climate, Ziway was the right place for Afriflora Sher.
+Afriflora Sher is aware that water is crucial, certainly in a country like Ethiopia.
+As a rose farm in this country, we face the challenge of being extra efficient in how we use water.
+This means making sure that our water consumption does not come at the expense of the local population.
+Thanks to its relatively “wet” climate, Ziway is the ideal location for Afriflora Sher.

-Afriflora Sher’s water management is an example for other farms
+Afriflora Sher’s water management serves as an example for other farmers

 Thanks to its closed-circuit system and wetlands for water purification, Afriflora Sher is one step ahead of other rose farmers in the Ziway region.
 However, Afriflora Sher is glad to share its knowledge with other farmers and researchers.
 Afriflora Sher is proud to serve as a role model in this regard.
 By working together, the whole region can make advances when it comes to water management.